apache/mesos/docs/high-availability-framework-guide.md

     accordingly.

-  * Mesos actually provides ordered (but unreliable) message delivery between any two pair of processes: for example, if a framework sends messages M1 and M2 to the master, the master might receive no messages, just M1, just M2, or M1 followed by M2 -- it will _not_ receive M2 followed by M1.
+  * Mesos actually provides ordered (but unreliable) message delivery between any pair of processes: for example, if a framework sends messages M1 and M2 to the master, the master might receive no messages, just M1, just M2, or M1 followed by M2 -- it will _not_ receive M2 followed by M1.

   * As a convenience for framework authors, Mesos provides reliable delivery of task status updates.
 The agent persists task status updates to disk and then